 In the mind of the Church, schools and parents form a partnership in the education of children.
 Any teacher or school that attempts to subvert parental authority is guilty of a serious violation of trust.
 Since parents are primarily responsible for their children’s education, a parent who allows a school to destabilize their children by subverting what is taught in the home is guilty of a grave abrogation of parental responsibility.

 Education or Indoctrination?

 In a previous post, we wrote that the two goals of Catholic education are:

 - To strive to ignite a growing relationship with God so that children grow in holiness and truth; so that,

 - They are capable and willing to assume responsibility as Christian adults for evangelization in the Church and in the world.

 Authentic Catholic education is not driven by any ideology but rather by a desire to form children in faith and reason so that they may come to know the truth, and to love, and serve God.

-Some claim that Catholic education is indoctrination in the Roman Catholic faith, but it is not.
+Some claim that Catholic education is indoctrination in the Roman Catholic faith, but is it?
 Indoctrination is the process of teaching a person to accept a set of beliefs unconditionally.
 Catholic classical education is a liberal education oriented toward the pursuit of truth and the freedom that is its sequela.
 It encourages students to question in the context of a dialog where belief is challenged and tested to be true.